oveleon/contao-cookiebar/docs/CONFIGURATION.md

 ---------- | -----------
 `Info` | Defines a simple information about an externally set cookie.
 This type cannot integrate its own scripts `Custom (Script)` | This type allows you to integrate your own scripts.
 A special feature is that a script can also be included if the cookie was not accepted
-`Google Analytics` | This type integrates Google Analytics via the Tag Manager `Facebook Pixel` | This type integrates a Facebook pixel `Matomo` | This type integrates Matomo
+`Google Analytics` | This type integrates Google Analytics via the Tag Manager.
+Using Contao's own `analytic_google.html5` __is no longer necessary__!
+The integration takes place directly through this cookie type.
+`Facebook Pixel` | This type integrates a Facebook pixel `Matomo` | This type integrates Matomo.
+Using Contao's own `analytic_matomo.html5` __is no longer necessary__!
+The integration takes place directly through this cookie type.
-`YouTube` | This type integrates the ability to block YouTube videos if the privacy policy provided has not been accepted `Vimeo` | This type integrates the ability to block Vimeo videos if the privacy policy provided has not been accepted
+`iFrame` | This type offers the possibility to block different sources which are embedded via iFrames.
+For default, the integration of `Youtube`, `Vimeo` and `Google Maps` is already available.
+See also [Create own iFrame-Types](EXTENDING.md#create-own-iframe-types).

 <br/>